A description of the integral depth-$r$ Bernstein center: Introduction

 \subsection{Rational depths}

-In the forthcoming work \cite{CB}, we will generalize the main results of the paper to general rational depths $r\in\mathbb Q_{\geq0}$.
+In our later work \cite{bcrationaldepths}, we generalize the main results of the paper to general rational depths $r\in\mathbb Q_{\geq0}$.
+In particular, we obtain a decomposition of the category of smooth representations into a product of full subcategories indexed by restricted depth-$r$ Langlands parameters.
 A new ingredient in the rational depths case is the study of invariant functions on finite graded Lie algebras (in the integral depths case we only need adjoint invariant functions on finite reductive groups or Lie algebras).